 Foodie Activities in the Lomaiviti Islands

-Experience the real island life through the flavours of the Lomaiviti Islands.
+Experience real island life through the flavours of the Lomaiviti Islands.
 Learn to gather food like the Fijians do, immerse in their traditional feasts and talk with real locals on how to prepare your own tropical dishes with the food-related activities available in the Lomaivitis.

-A highlight of the week in any resort or lodge is the Lovo night!
-“Lovo” is a traditional method of slow-cooking food wrapped in banana leaves (or more like aluminium foil nowadays) in an earth oven.
+A highlight of the week in any resort or lodge is the Lovo night! “lovo” is a traditional method of slow-cooking food wrapped in banana leaves (or more like aluminium foil nowadays) in an earth oven.
 The food is all cooked together then enjoyed as a buffet-style dinner.
-Experience the delicious smokey flavours of the Lovo for yourself at Kauwai Guesthouse, Caqalai Island Resort and Leleuvia Island Resort.
+Experience the delicious smokey flavours of the lovo for yourself at Kauwai Guesthouse, Caqalai Island Resort and Leleuvia Island Resort.

 Coconuts are an interesting nut that has many uses in the South Pacific.
 Learn how to open a coconut with one swipe of a blade to drink its milk, how to scrape a coconut and make crafts from its leaves and husk.
 Toberua Island Resort and Ovalau Holiday Resort both offer regular coconut demonstrations for their guests.

 Fishing is a way of life in the islands of Fiji and you’ll notice that most of the Fijian dishes incorporate seafood one way or another.
 An exciting part of preparing Fijian food is going out and catching your own dinner.
 Make it an easy-going trip on reef fishing trips with Caqalai Island Resort, Bobo’s Farm and Kauwai Guesthouse.
 Or amp up the experience by targeting the large game fish like mahimahi, giant trevally, yellowfin tuna and more on a sports fishing charter with Toberua Island Resort or Wakaya Club & Spa.

 Browse the Levuka Municipal Market